HK shares hit 4-year highs buoyed by US rate cut bets

 Guoyuan International said that Hong Kong stocks are bolstered by bullish global markets amid bets the Fed will cut rates this month.
 In addition, “potential policy easing in China will also prop up Hong Kong’s stock valuations”.

 On the mainland, a slump in Semiconductor Manufacturing International Corp prompted profit-taking in the tech sector.
-Shares of China’s leading chip foundry dropped 9% after the stock resumed trading following announcement of an acquisition deal.
+Shares of China’s leading chip foundry dropped 10 percent after the stock resumed trading following announcement of an acquisition deal.

-China’s tech-focused STAR50 Index lost nearly 2% while indexes tracking Chinese chipmakers also fell sharply.
+China’s tech-focused STAR50 Index lost 2.4 percent while indexes tracking Chinese chipmakers also fell sharply.

 Comments